vebbis321/thel.foo/content/posts/validation/index.md

 ## Why is this a bad approach?

 ### Duplication
 The first problem I faced by using a ViewModel I had to duplicate the validation process for each screen.
 Why?
-Each validation was now in the scope of a single ViewModel, and that ViewModel was tightly coupled with the ViewController for that screen -- NameViewModel with NameViewController, EmailViewModel with EmailViewController etc.
+Each validation was now in the scope of a single ViewModel, and that ViewModel was tightly coupled with the ViewController for that screen -- `NameViewModel` with `NameViewController`, `EmailViewModel` with `EmailViewController` etc.

 ### Forcing a ViewModel
 The second problem was that the ViewModel felt more forced, what do I mean by that:
- - In production code I found the validation code in the class for the custom textFields.
+ - In production code I found the validation code in the class for the custom text fields.
 Which makes a lot more sense.
 Why?
-If it's outside our textField we have to implement it every single time we use the textField.
+If it's outside our text field we have to implement it every single time we use the text field.
  - The screens were fairly simple, and I didn't need another reference type for the validation of the text input.
 So I thought there must be a better way.
 And there is!

 ## Start with a protocol
 Whenever you're developing classes for behavioral purposes and you've created some behavior that's hard to replicate, think protocols.
-What do I mean by behavioral purposes, think of what we are actually trying to achieve with our NameViewModel class.
+What do I mean by behavioral purposes, think of what we are actually trying to achieve with our `NameViewModel` class.
 We're not trying to create a layer between us and a specific service class, where we can transform the models into actual data for our view, no, we have just created a validation behavior.
 The same goes for if we created a class for drawing behavior.
 We will again restrict ourselves to the scope of our class and the limitations of classes.

 ### Protocol-oriented programming
-In WWDC 2015 apple introduced Protocol-oriented programming, with the purpose of tackling problems like these.
-If you haven't seen that talk, I highly recommend that you do -- I'll leave a link to the video.
+In [WWDC 2015 apple introduced Protocol-oriented programming](https://www.youtube.com/watch?v=p3zo4ptMBiQ), with the purpose of tackling problems like these.
+If you haven't seen that talk, I highly recommend that you do.
 I don't see this approach too often in applications, but when it works it's absolutely beautiful.

 ### Validatable
 Like Apple says, don't start with a class, start with a protocol.
 So, let's define a blueprint of the expected behavioral for all validations.
 We want them to execute a function on a text publisher and use filters to return a state that we can deal with.
-Since we're refactoring the NameViewModel, you think of it as an abstraction of the behavior of our startValidation function.
+Since we're refactoring the `NameViewModel`, you can think of it as an abstraction of the behavior of our `startValidation` function.

 ```swift
 protocol Validatable {